 It's very important that you have insurance to cover your personal property.
 If your laptop and other belongings are damaged or stolen it will cost you a lot of money to replace them.
 Endsleigh is the recommended insurance company for students.

-After you have enrolled at London Met, you can apply for an NUS (National Union of Students) extra (or TOTUM) card.
-The cost of the membership will vary but entitles you to discounts in hundreds of shops, restaurants and entertainment venues, so it shouldn't take long for you to gain back the initial cost of the card.
+Totum: After you have enrolled at London Met, apply for an NUS (National Union of Students) Extra (or TOTUM) card which costs from £14.99 but entitles you to discounts in hundreds of shops, restaurants and entertainment venues.
+For example, you can get 10% discount on your food shopping at the Cooperative supermarket, so it will not take long to cover the cost of the card.

 Food

-On average you will need to budget for spending an average of between £50 and £70 on food per week.
+On average you will need to budget for spending an average of between £60 and £100 on food per week.
 This is based on eating breakfast, lunch and a hot evening meal.
+All UK Supermarkets and stores have loyalty cards, which could save you money and give you vouchers.
 London is full of great places to eat.
 There are many outlets for buying food on and around our campuses that are extremely affordable.
 You can find out more about where to eat in London on the visit London website.

 Heating and lighting

-If you choose to live in private rented accommodation, the cost of heating will not be included in your rent.
-If you're not used to cold or damp weather, you may need to use the heating for up to seven months of the year.
+If you choose to live in private rented accommodation, the cost of heating and electricity may not be included in your rent.
+If you're not used to cold or damp weather, you may want to use the heating for up to seven months of the year and this will have a big impact on your spending.

 Books and equipment